wwlib/cursor-hello-llm-agent/README-phase-3.md

   - Explained per-call options and RAG/memory integration
 - Updated src/agent/README-agent.md for phase-driven, stateless agent design
 - Ensured all docs are concise, up to date, and reflect the current modular, extensible architecture

+## Phase 3 Update - May 07, 2025 - Improved log management in the code and tests

+We've made significant improvements to the logging system and test infrastructure:

+1. **Enhanced Logging System**:
+   - Added dedicated log files for different services:
+     - General service logs for core operations
+     - Digest generation logs for memory processing
+     - Embedding service logs for RAG operations
+   - Improved log organization with GUID-based directory structure
+   - Added detailed logging for memory operations and embeddings generation

+2. **Test Infrastructure Improvements**:
+   - Centralized test log management in `/logs` directory
+   - Added automatic cleanup of test logs
+   - Improved test output readability with better formatting
+   - Enhanced error reporting in test failures

+These improvements make the system more maintainable and easier to debug, while providing better visibility into the system's operation and test execution.